-- Pre-correction (eg "Remember, walk quietly to your seat") - Non-verbal and visual cues (eg posters, hand gestures) - Whole class practising of routines - Ratio of 5 positive to 1 negative commentary or feedback to class - Corrective feedback (eg "Hand up when you want to ask a question") - Rule reminders (eg "When the bell goes, stay seated until I dismiss you") - Explicit behavioural instructions (eg. "Pick up your pencil") - Proximity control - Tactical ignoring of inappropriate behaviour (not student) - Revised seating plan and relocation of student/s - Individual positive reinforcement for appropriate behaviour - Whole class incentives - Reminders of incentives or class goals
+- Pre-correction (eg "Remember, walk quietly to your seat") - Non-verbal and visual cues (eg posters, hand gestures) - Whole class practising of routines - Ratio of 5 positive to 1 negative commentary or feedback to class - Corrective feedback (eg "Hand up when you want to ask a question") - Rule reminders (eg "When the bell goes, stay seated until I dismiss you") - Explicit behavioural instructions (eg "Pick up your pencil") - Proximity control - Tactical ignoring of inappropriate behaviour (not student) - Revised seating plan and relocation of student/s - Individual positive reinforcement for appropriate behaviour - Whole class incentives - Reminders of incentives or class goals

-- Redirection - Low voice and tone for individual instructions - Give 30 second 'take-up' time for student/s to process instruction/s - Reduce verbal language - Break down tasks into smaller chunks - Provide positive choice of task order (eg "Which one do you want to start with?") - Prompt student to take a break or time away in class - Model appropriate language, problem solving and verbalise thinking process (e.g. "I'm not sure what is the next step, who can help me?") - Provide demonstration of expected behaviour - Peer consequence (eg corrective feedback to influential peer demonstrating same problem behaviour) - Private discussion with student about expected behaviour - Reprimand for inappropriate behaviour - Warning of more serious consequences (eg removal from classroom) - Detention
+- Redirection - Low voice and tone for individual instructions - Give 30 second 'take-up' time for student/s to process instruction/s - Reduce verbal language - Break down tasks into smaller chunks - Provide positive choice of task order (eg "Which one do you want to start with?") - Prompt student to take a break or time away in class - Model appropriate language, problem solving and verbalise thinking process (e.g. "I'm not sure what is the next step, who can help me?") - Provide demonstration of expected behaviour - Private discussion with student about expected behaviour - Reprimand for inappropriate behaviour - Warning of more serious consequences (eg removal from classroom) - Detention